keithshep/llvm-fs/README.md

   but it seems worth looking into.
 It might be just as well to define a module with some higher level functions and classes instead.

+- More "F# friendly" LLVM functions.
+The binding generator will normally generate two functions per function definition in the LLVM headers which are scanned.
+  First there is the "native" function which takes a tuple argument and not-so-safe argument types.
+The other is an F# friendly definition with curried arguments and stronger types.
+For some of the functions the generator isn't smart enough to infer the F# friendly type and these need to be hand coded.
+You can find all of them by running this grep:
+  `find src/LLVM/Generated -name '*.fs' | xargs grep "F# friendly"`.
+Which will find a bunch of generated comments for the missing F# friendly definitions.